cristian1604/cpu-process-scheduler/README.md

 Written by Cristian Bottazzi.

 *This project was created as final project of Sistemas Operativos (operating systems) assignment, Computer Engineering at Facultad de Ingeniería y Ciencias Hídricas.*

+Notes about efficency: This project was developed without optimization on iterative methods.
+The source code must be optimized for production purposes, but I've decided leave *as is* for clarity on the study of these algorithms on academic envirorments.